nadaabdulkarem/FOTO-4-ALL/README.md

 # YOUR-TABLE

 ## About:
-YouTable is a restaurant reservation app, the help making reservation before going to restauant.
+YouTable is a restaurant reservation app, the help making reservation before going to restaurant.

 ## User stories:
 - As user I would like to make restaurant reservation before I went to restaurant.